-The Corporate Sustainability Reporting Directive (CSRD) brings sustainability reporting alongside traditional financial reporting as an equally important part of a company’s financial statements and annual report.
-This marks a significant shift, setting the course for the future of corporate reporting for companies of all sizes.
+The Corporate Sustainability Reporting Directive (CSRD) for large companies places corporate responsibility reporting alongside traditional financial reporting as an equal part of a company’s financial statements and annual report.
+This is a significant change that sets the direction for the future of corporate reporting across companies of all sizes.
+It is also important to understand what the CSRD directive means in practice for SMEs.

 The European Sustainability Reporting Standards (ESRS), established under the CSRD, define the information that companies must report regarding the environmental, social, and governance-related sustainability impacts, risks, and opportunities they consider material.
 The European Commission has published two cross-cutting standards that apply to all companies within the scope of the directive, as well as ten topical standards.
 These topical standards are applied based on the company’s materiality assessment, regardless of the sector in which the company operates.